HealthDataInsight/way_of_working/docs/end-to-end-testing.md

 ### Adding Cypress to your Rails project

-In order to not delay the decision to adopt Cypress, the automated Rails initialisation tooling will be added later.
-For now, please follow the [cypress-rails](https://github.com/testdouble/cypress-rails) instructions.
+To add a [Cypress](https://www.cypress.io) and [cypress-rails](https://github.com/testdouble/cypress-rails) to your Rails project, use the following at the command line:

+    way_of_working init end_to_end_tests

-For information on using cypress, visit <https://github.com/testdouble/cypress-rails#usage>.
+For further information on using cypress in a Rails project, visit <https://github.com/testdouble/cypress-rails#usage>.

 ### Adding Cypress to other projects